LiChoi/emma/readme.txt

 To install the release version of app on android, first generate a keystore (only needs to be done once).
 Then you must create the bundle.
-To create bundle, change directory to android folder: cd android Then run: ./gradlew bundleRelease
+To create bundle, change directory to android folder: cd android Then run**: ./gradlew bundleRelease
-The generated AAB can be found under android/app/build/outputs/bundle/release/app.aab, and is ready to be uploaded to Google Play.
+**Note: might be necessary to first delete old build by running: ./gradlew clean The generated AAB can be found under android/app/build/outputs/bundle/release/app.aab, and is ready to be uploaded to Google Play.
 For more details, see https://facebook.github.io/react-native/docs/signed-apk-android Delete any current versions of the app on your phone.
-Finally, to install onto your phone, run: react-native run-android --variant=release If you want to switch back to debugging, delete the installed release version from phone, then run the usual react-native run-android
+Finally, to install onto your phone, return to emma directory with: cd ..
+Then run: react-native run-android --variant=release If you want to switch back to debugging, delete the installed release version from phone, then run the usual react-native run-android

 Note: Android/gradle.properties has been put into gitignore as this file now contains the store keys and passwords.